 In addition to basic courses required as per Nepal Government’s regulation, at Deerwalk Sifal School, we require our students to take the following extra courses:

-DSS students learn Sanskrit Language for four years at the Elementary school level, and they will be learning 'Byabaharik Sanskrit Shikshaya' in the Middle School for the next four years.
-Under this, the Sanskrit Department designs and teaches multiple Eastern Philosophical topics on Chanakya Niti, Bidu Niti, Geeta, Ayurved Shikshaya in the Sanskrit language.
+DSS students learn Sanskrit Language for four years at the Elementary School (Grade 1 to 4) level, and they will learn 'Byabaharik Sanskrit Shikshaya' in the Middle School (Grade 5 to 8) for the next four years.
+Under this, the Sanskrit Department designs and teaches multiple Eastern Philosophical topics on Chanakya Niti, Bidur Niti, Geeta, Ayurved Shikshaya in the Sanskrit language.

 Coding helps the students to develop problem solving and thinking skills.
 Our students start learning coding from grade 1 and continue till grade 12 which is mandatory at DSS.
 The students of Elementary School (Grade 1-4) will learn coding as fun and will start working with logic in the Middle School (Grade 5 - 8).
-Finally, the students of High School (Grade 9 - 12) learn coding on C Programming and Java Programming.
+Finally, the students at High School (Grade 9 - 12) learn coding in C Programming, Python, PHP, MySQL, and Java Programming.
+The coding courses at DSS are dynamic.

-In order to improve the oratory skills of the students, the school has introduced a unique public speaking contest: ‘DSS Talk.’
+In order to improve the oratory skills of the students, the school has introduced a unique public speaking contest: ‘DSS Talk' to the students from grade 1 to 12.
 It is a student-run contest, where the students conduct the program, judge the participants, and reveal the results.
 There are four series of the session: Topic, Presentation, Debate and Extempore.
 The winner of the whole series is declared as ‘DSS Talk Champion.’

 The ECA - Performing Arts (Art, Dance, Music, and Theater) is mandatory for the students of Elementary School (Grade 1 - 4).
 After learning the four forms of the Performing Arts, the students at the Middle School Level (5-8) will choose to learn any one of these four forms for the next four years.
 Finally, the students at the High School will choose to go into any one of the ECA courses from Performing Arts or Sports or Science and Technology.